-At Ameritech, we offer job placement assistance for life to our graduates.
+At Ameritech, we offer job placement assistance to our graduates.
 With a stellar reputation within the Utah healthcare community, our MA program boasts an 89% job placement rate—meaning that your chances of finding a MA job after graduating from our program are extremely high.
 In addition, our medical assisting students give our program a 99.8% satisfaction rating.

 Step 2: Get Certified

 If you chose an accredited MA program, you will be eligible to take the Certified Medical Assistant exam.
 This exam is typically administered outside the school by an external accrediting organization like the American Association of Medical Assistants (AAMA) or the American Medical Technologists (AMT).

 While becoming certified is not a requirement for employment as a medical assistant, it can give you a competitive edge when you start your post-graduation job hunt.
 Healthcare employers tend to look more favorably at candidates who have been certified and sometimes, offer higher pay to Certified Medical Assistants.

 Depending on your state and your school’s accreditation, the certification exam typically costs between $95-$200.
 Luckily, many medical assistant programs (including Ameritech) cover the cost of the exam in your tuition, so you will not be responsible for any added expenses.